 The habitat requirements of the above species along with those listed as special concern were reviewed.
-Along with correspondence from the Ministry of Natural Resources and Forestry for the Area 11 Urban Expansion Area (Appendix A), the following endangered or threatened Species at Risk are considered to have the potential to utilize the overall urban expansion area and adjacent lands: bobolink, eastern meadowlark, barn swallow, chimney swift, eastern whippoor-will, and butternut.
-An updated information request has been submitted to the Ministry.
+Along with correspondence from the Ministry of Natural Resources and Forestry (Appendix A), the following endangered or threatened Species at Risk are considered to have the potential to utilize the overall urban expansion area and adjacent lands: bobolink, eastern meadowlark, barn swallow, chimney swift, eastern whip-poor-will, and butternut.
 Bobolink, eastern meadowlark, barn swallow, and chimney swift are discussed above.
-The onsite habitat is not suitable for eastern whip-poor-will and none were heard during three spring 2014 targeted late evening field surveys for the overall urban expansion area.
+The on-site habitat is not suitable for eastern whip-poor-will and none were heard during three spring 2014 targeted late evening field surveys for the overall urban expansion area.
+American eel is known from the Ottawa River, but has not been observed in McKinnon's Creek.
+The Creek will be protected and enhanced as part of the proposed development.
 Detailed surveys were undertaken for butternut for the overall urban expansion area in late June and early July, 2014.
 One 1cm dbh butternut was observed well to the south of the current site, in the southwest portion of the overall urban expansion area study area north of Wall Road.